 Sacajawea State Park is located approximately five miles southeast of Pasco, WA in the north-western part of the United States.
-The park can be found at the meeting place of the Snake and Columbia rivers, and occupies a 284 acre marina, with a 9100 feet freshwater shoreline.
-Because the park is for day use only, vehicle-parking permits are no longer required.
-The park is open from 6:30 a.m. to dusk during the summer months, but closed during winter months beginning on the 30th of October.
+The park can be found at the meeting place of the Snake and Columbia rivers, and occupies a 284-acre marina, with a 9100 feet freshwater shoreline.
+Because the park is for day use only, vehicle parking permits are no longer required.
+The park is open from 6:30 a.m. to dusk during the summer months but closed during the winter months beginning on the 30th of October.
 The park reopens again on the 23rd of March for the summer season.

 The park also has two boat ramps and approximately 200 feet of dock for easy access to the water.
 The lagoon, used as a boat launch, is also relatively protected and sheltered to provide for easy boat launches.
 Permits for watercraft launching and trailer dumping are also available from the park for as little as $5 a day.
-Annual permits are also available when park staff are at hand, however, annual permits can be bought online or at State Park Headquarters in Olympia.
-The Sacajawea State Park also offers moorage for boats at docks, floats and buoys, from 1 p.m. to 8 a.m., from as little as 50 cents per foot.
+Annual permits are also available when park staff is at hand, however, annual permits can be bought online or at State Park Headquarters in Olympia.
+The Sacajawea State Park also offers moorage for boats at docks, floats, and buoys, from 1 p.m. to 8 a.m., from as little as 50 cents per foot.
 A minimum charge of $10, however, is applicable.
 Annual moorage permits may also be purchased from any park offering moorage services.

 The Pasco, WA park’s geography mostly consists of sand dunes and wetland ponds, with maple and oak trees providing a beautiful backdrop to the landscape.
-Hence the reason Lewis and Clark used the area for their expedition as a campsite during their great exploration through North America.
-The park is also named after a Shoshone Indian woman, Sacajawea, who travelled with the expedition.
+Hence the reason Lewis and Clark used the area for their expedition as a campsite during their great exploration of North America.
+The park is also named after a Shoshone Indian woman, Sacajawea, who traveled with the expedition.